ThingSet/thingset.github.io/existing_standards.md

 The collection of SAE J1939 standards describe a well-established CAN application layer protocol.
 Several other protocols like RV-C (recreational vehicles), NMEA2000 (marine applications) and ISOBUS (agriculture machines) are based on SAE J1939.

 Unfortunately, all SAE J1939 based standards (including the base standard itself) are proprietary and not puplic.
-Only RV-C is available for donwload, but features only very basic specification of message types necessary for energy management.
+Only RV-C is available for download.

 SAE J1939 uses only the extended format CAN id with 29 bits and encodes message priority, source ID, destination ID and the type of message (Parameter Group Number, PGN) inside the CAN ID.